valkey-io/valkey-doc/docs/reference/arm.md

     - /topics/ARM
 ---

-Redis versions 4.0 and above support the ARM processor in general, and the Raspberry Pi specifically, as a main platform.
+Redis OSS versions 4.0 and above support the ARM processor in general, and the Raspberry Pi specifically, as a main platform.
 Every new release of Redis is tested on the Pi environment, and we update this documentation page with information about supported devices and other useful information.
 While Redis does run on Android, in the future we look forward to extend our testing efforts to Android to also make it an officially supported platform.